 Like the other seven species of sea eagles, bald eagles have unfeathered lower legs and large, powerful talons.
 Females are larger than males.
-The plumage of adult bald eagles is characterized by a snowy white head and tail with deep brown body and wing feathers.
-Adults have yellow eyes, beak, and cere (fleshy area at the base of the beak).
-Juveniles and subadults lack the white head and tail and display widely various patterns of dark brown, light brown, whitish gray, and white on the body and wing feathers.
-Early in life the eyes are dark brown, transforming with age.
-The beak and cere also start off very dark, almost black.
+The plumage of adult bald eagles is characterized by a snowy white head and tail with dark brown body and wing feathers.
+The eyes, beak, and cere (fleshy area at the base of the beak) of adults are yellow, but in juveniles the eyes are dark brown and the beak and cere also start off very dark, almost black, becoming yellow with age.
+Juveniles and subadults lack the white head and tail and display various patterns of dark brown, light brown, whitish gray, and white on the body and wing feathers.
 Eagles in juvenile plumage appear larger than adults because of longer feathers, particularly in the wings and tail.
 These and other details of plumage and color allow the separation of five distinct plumages that correspond to bald eagle age classes (Stalmaster 1987, Wheeler and Clark 1995).
+Young bald eagles can be difficult to distinguish from golden eagles (Aquila chrysaetos), but the white of juvenile golden eagles occurs in discrete patches on the wings and at the base of the tail and adults have no white (Stalmaster 1987).
+White in the wing pit is indicative of a young bald eagle.
+The bald eagle also has a heavier bill and in flight its head protrudes further forward of the wing (Stalmaster 1987, Buehler 2001).

-DISTRIBUTION
+GEOGRAPHICAL DISTRIBUTION